Salva05/C-Project---Multi-User-Platform/README.md

 Important Note: This program has been developed exclusively for Linux using C. As a result, it is fully compatible only with Linux operating systems.
 Attempting to run it on other operating systems may trigger a different string management system, leading to disruptions in internal logic and potential bugs.

-The main menù with the available options, to access the enter the corresponding number
+The main menu with the available options, to access the enter the corresponding number
 ![1](https://github.com/Salva05/C-Project---Multi-User-Platform/assets/141848378/f343a068-c91e-4a5d-a493-4669055b576d)

 The program handles invalid input porperly